EKhurgin/password-manager/README.md

 # password-manager
-A simple Python password manager with encryption
+A simple Python password manager with encryption.